How to change spark plugs

 What can I use as a spark plug cleaner?

 If you're willing to spend a little extra cash, there are spark plug cleaning machines which plug into the air hose.
-This isn't necessary, however - instead, you can purchase cleaner spray for spark plugs for under £20.
+However, this isn't necessary; instead, you can purchase cleaner spray for spark plugs for under £20.

 What is an ignition spark plug?

-An ignition spark plug is the same as a regular spark plug - sometimes they are also simply referred to as plugs.
+An ignition spark plug is the same as a regular spark plug - sometimes, they are called plugs.

 How does a spark plug work on an electric car?